bitcoin-ring/boltring-docs/docs/lnbits.md

-# BoltRing Quickstart
+# BoltRing LNBits Setup

-There are many options for setting up and using your **BoltRing**, with varying tradeoffs regarding convenience, security, and features.
 This guide shows you how to set up the BoltRing with [LNBits](https://lnbits.com/) and the Bolt Card extension.
 LNBits is a free, open-source lightning account system.

 !!! danger "Safety notice"
     In this guide, we use a public demo installation of LNbits, which means you must trust the